 - (a) Order Required to Seal Documents.
 All official records in possession of the Clerk are considered to be public documents available for inspection, both at the Clerk's Office and electronically, see, e.g., Vt.
 LBR 5001-3(a), unless otherwise ordered.
 By Court order, cases, documents, and proceedings may (1) be excluded from the public record, (2) have restricted access, or (3) be sealed.
-Any order that seals a document must also specify when, under what circumstances, and by what procedure the document will be unsealed and made available to the public via CM/ECF, if at all. - (b) Motion Required.
+Any order that seals a document shall also specify when, under what circumstances, and by what procedure the document will be unsealed and made available to the public via CM/ECF, if at all. - (b) Motion Required.
 A party requesting that the Court seal or restrict access to a document pursuant to § 107(b) or (c) and Fed.
 R. Bankr.
 P. 9018 must file a motion to seal.
 See paragraph (c), below; see also Vt.
-LB Appendix V. In either instance, the movant must also indicate in the motion the reason the subject document(s) should be excluded from the public record and the length of time the party seeks to have the document(s) excluded. - (c) Document for Which Sealing is Sought.
-The movant must contact the Clerk's Office to arrange delivery of the document sought to be sealed (for the Court's in camera review and its final determination whether an order will be issued authorizing the sealing of the document).
+LB Appendix V. In either instance, the movant must also indicate in the motion the reason the subject document(s) should be excluded from the public record and the length of time the party seeks to have the document(s) excluded.